Q&A with a Government Proposal Consultant

 Any exciting locations for proposal work?

-Sydney, Australia for a proposal to Westpac Bank and to teach proposal process at Samsung in Seoul, South Korea
+Sydney, Australia to develop a proposal to Westpac Bank and Seoul, South Korea to teach proposal process Samsung.

 What do you always do first when kicking off a new opportunity?